-Mangrove School of Sarasota is so pleased to be able to accept Step Up, AAA, Gardiner and McKay state scholarship funds!
+Mangrove School of Sarasota is so pleased to be able to accept all forms of Step Up for Students and AAA Funds, including FTC, FES-EO, Hope, and FES Unique Abilities!

-The Step Up for Students, and AAA scholarships are awarded on a first come first serve basis, so please apply for these programs as soon as possible if you want to be considered as a new scholarship recipient.
+Step Up for Students and AAA scholarships are awarded on a first come first serve basis, so please apply for these programs as soon as possible if you want to be considered as a new scholarship recipient.

 Families receiving state scholarships are expected to pay the difference between funds awarded and full tuition, including registration and application fees.

-Your household income is at or below the amount shown on the income guidelines chart below.
+For first priority: Your household income is at or below the amount shown on the income guidelines chart below:

 How to apply: